Dog-Friendly Restaurants & Bars in Florida

 Here’s a list of some great options:

 This city, with its legions of posh puppy designer doggie clothing lines, hip bulldogs on skateboards, grooming spas and pet boutiques, has no shortage of outdoor restaurants that go above and beyond your typical dog-friendly eateries.
 The pedestrian-friendly shopping area of Lincoln Road is a great place to pull up a chair with your canine companion to watch people and their designer dogs.
 One of numerous dog-friendly establishments is the outdoor patio of the sleek Meat Market steakhouse and lounge.
 Another is the outdoor patio of the popular GreenStreet Café in Coconut Grove, where servers greet regulars – including the dogs – by their names.
-And then there’s Michael’s Genuine Food & Drink in Miami’s Design District, where a James Beard-nominated chef may serve your dog organic doggie biscuits in the courtyard.
+At Michael’s Genuine Food & Drink in Miami’s Design District, a James Beard-nominated chef may serve your dog organic doggie biscuits in the courtyard.
+Bayside Marketplace has a number of waterside dining spots that will welcome Fido, and leashed dogs are welcome throughout the center.